 Application fees

-Many HealthShares charge a one-time application or enrollment fee for new members.
-Companies don’t always display this information prominently on their websites, so itis advisable to anticipate this type of fee from the outset.
-One-time application and enrollment fees range from $25 (Altrua) to $200 (Samaritan), with the average being about $100.
-Companies with lowest application fees are Sedera, Zion HealthShare, and Christian Healthcare Ministries, at $30, $50, and $0, respectively.
-Being prepared to pay higher fees is a prudent approach.
+Some HealthShares charge a one-time application or enrollment fee for new members.
+One-time application and enrollment fees range from $125 (Altrua) to $200 (Samaritan).
+Being prepared to pay these type of fees is a prudent approach.
 Keep in mind that an enrollment or application fee should not discourage a prospective member from choosing a HealthShare that otherwise would be an excellent fit overall.
-It may be worth paying a higher fee to join a company that meets a variety of healthcare needs.
+It may be worth paying a fee to join a company that meets a variety of healthcare needs.

 It is important to note that application fees and enrollment fees are not the same.
 Application fees are paid only to apply for membership, and acceptance into the HealthShare is not guaranteed.
 If that happens, an applicant may not get that money back.
 Fortunately, application fees are less common than enrollment fees.
 If considering a company that charges an application fee, it’s wise to read the member guidelines before applying.
 All HealthShares publicly list their membership standards, so a prospective member can get a good idea of whether they fit the criteria.